Syn-Nine/four-emoji-concepts/README.md

 1. 🏎 🕙 🚀 🚇 - wipeout-inspired tube racing

+1. 🍠 😻 🏰 🌘 - adventures of cat in moon kingdom in search of bread

+1. 🏟 🕞 🏎 🗿 - rad racer inspired racing game in Easter Island countryside

 1. ⛵️ :envelope_with_arrow: ♑️ :gem: - sea faring postal ship delivering letters to ancient towns in exchange for gems, dodge pirates and sea monsters

 1. :stadium: 🏝️ 📓 :cinema: - gladiator trainer math-stats game where you can only watch combatant AI, you don't control them directly